 It’s important to note that you don’t have to be a Buddhist to benefit from practicing mindfulness in your relationship.
-As we’ve read in The Mindful Marriage, mindfulness empowers you to become more present to everything in your life, including your relationship with your partner.
+As stated in The Mindful Marriage, mindfulness empowers you to become more present to everything in your life, including your relationship with your partner.

 Mindfulness of Your Body

 The first foundation is mindfulness of your physical body.
 This base foundation provides a starting point and brings you into the present moment.
-You can get in tune with your body by doing the Mindfulness Meditation Exercise or by conducting a body scan.
+You can get in tune with your body by doing a mindfulness meditation exercise called a body scan.

 The intention of a body scan is to simply become aware of and present with your body.
-It’s nice to relax and it’s great if it happens, but that’s not the goal of this exercise.
+It’s nice to relax and it’s a bonus if it happens, but that’s not the goal of this exercise.
 The goal is to check in with each area of your body in a nonjudgmental way, to feel what there is to feel.
+I have created a downloadable MP3 which will guide you through a body scan awareness meditation.

 Mindfulness of Your Feelings